 Howard L. Clark was a director of the Company from 1981 until 1983 and became a director again in 1985.
 Mr. Clark served as an advisor to the Board of Directors of American Express Company ("American Express") from 1979 to 1993 and was that company's Chairman of the Executive Committee from 1977 to 1979, when he retired, and Chief Executive Officer from 1960 to 1977.
-American Express and its affiliates provide various services to Fund American from time to time.
+Mr. Clark's son, Howard L. Clark, Jr., is also a director of the Company.
 See "Compensation Committee Interlocks and Insider Participation in Compensation Decisions."

-K. Thomas Kemp has been a director of the Company since November 1994.
-Mr. Kemp has also served as Executive Vice President, Treasurer and Secretary since 1993, as Vice President, Treasurer and Secretary since 1991 and was a Vice President of Fireman's Fund Insurance Company ("Fireman's Fund") from 1990 to January 2, 1991.
+K. Thomas Kemp has been a director of the Company since 1994.
+Mr. Kemp serves as the Company's Executive Vice President and is also White Mountains' Chairman and Chief Executive Officer.
+Mr. Kemp has also served as Vice President, Treasurer and Secretary since 1991 and was a Vice President of Fireman's Fund Insurance Company ("Fireman's Fund") from 1990 to January 2, 1991.
 Prior to joining Fireman's Fund, Mr. Kemp was President of Resolute Reinsurance Company.
-Mr. Kemp is also a director of FSA, White Mountains, WMIC, Valley, Charter, American Direct Business Insurance, SDN Bancorp, Main Street America Holdings, Inc. and Fund American Enterprises, Inc. ("FAE"), a wholly-owned subsidiary of the Company.
+Mr. Kemp is also a director of FSA, WMIC, Valley, Charter, Folksamerica, American Direct Business Insurance, SDN Bancorp, MSA, and Fund American Enterprises, Inc. ("FAE"), a wholly-owned subsidiary of the Company.

 Gordon S. Macklin has been a director of the Company since 1987.
-Mr. Macklin served as Chairman of Hambrecht & Quist, Inc., a venture capital and investment banking company, from 1987 until 1992.
+Mr. Macklin served as Chairman of Hambrecht and Quist Group, a venture capital and investment banking company, from 1987 until 1992.
 Prior to that, Mr. Macklin served as President of the National Association of Securities Dealers, Inc. from 1970.
-He is currently Chairman of White River Corporation ("White River"), a director of Source One, MCI Communications Corporation, InfoVest Corporation, MedImmune Inc., Fusion Systems Corporation and a trustee, director or managing general partner (as the case may be) of 53 of the investment companies in the Franklin Templeton Group of Funds.
+He is currently Chairman of White River Corporation ("White River"); a director of Source One, MCI Communications Corporation, MedImmune Inc., CCC Information Services Group, Inc., Shoppers Express, Inc. and Spacehab, Inc. and a trustee, director or managing general partner (as the case may be) of 53 of the investment companies in the Franklin Templeton Group of Funds.
 White River was formerly a subsidiary of the Company.
 See "Compensation Committee Interlocks and Insider Participation in Compensation Decisions."